osaket/Gatsby-JS-on-Stackbit/src/pages/index.md

         media_width: fifty
       - title: 02.
 Connecting the dots
         content: >-
-          We will explain what the the problem is, discuss treatment options available, provide advice, education and referral as needed.
+          An important component in Physiotherapy is understanding how injuries occur, and linking injuries with daily activities and habits.
+In your session at Ventelite, we will explain what the the problem is, discuss treatment options available, provide advice, education and referral as needed.
         actions:
           - label: Learn More
             url: /style-guide